 Take 2-3 strands of your yarn (dependent upon the thickness of the yarn) and twist them together slightly.
 Straddle this in the center of a strip of Seams Great, and with a long zig zag stitch, sew down over the yarn.
 Then, you can pull the tricot back to form the seam allowance of the piping.
 You can always cut a bias strip of some lightweight fabric and use this instead if you have trouble with the narrow width Seams Great.

 - Create an elastic casing with no added bulk

 - Create serger braid

 - Create serger-sewn piping

-Here are two YouTube video showing you how to use Seams Great.
-The first one by the Color World of Sewing shows you multiple uses.
+Here is a YouTube video showing you how to use Seams Great.